sinch/sinch-sdk-java/sample-app/README.md

 - `PHONE_NUMBER`: Some test are requiring a phone number parameter.
 - `BATCH_ID`: Some test are requiring a phone number parameter (SMS).
 - `CONFERENCE_ID`: Some test are requiring a conference ID parameter (Voice Conference).
+- `CALL_ID`: Some test are requiring a call ID parameter related to a conference participant (Voice).

 See https://developers.sinch.com for details about these parameters